mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/1-grasshopper-csharp-component/index.md

 ## 1.7: Code Editor

 To show the code editor window for the C# script component, you need to double-click in the middle of the component (or right-click the middle and select **Open Script Editor…**).
 The code editor supports debugging.
-For a full explanation of the editor interface and functionality, please visit xyz… **[TODO]**
+For a full explanation of the editor interface and functionality, please visit the [Grasshopper Script Editor for C# guide](/guides/scripting/scripting-gh-csharp/).

 <figure>
    <img src="code_editor.png">